Miho-Totsuka/Cancer-Genomics-Analysis-with-R/README.md

 The Rosetta Institute workshop provided the instructional foundation and workflows used in this project.

+My work in developing this repository included:

-I learned the R and bioinformatics methods through the workshop and applied them to cancer genomic data.
+* learning and applying R and bioinformatics workflows introduced during the workshop

-I then reorganized the work into separate lesson and analysis folders, cleaned the analysis scripts, generated the figures, and reviewed the results.
+* organizing the workshop learning materials into the `01_Lessons/` directory
+* reorganizing and cleaning the analysis scripts
+* applying the methods mainly to TCGA-KIRC data with a focus on SETD2
+* generating and organizing the final visualizations
+* comparing mutation, expression, and clinical data
+* interpreting the results shown in the figures
+* documenting the analyses, limitations, and future questions in this README

 The `01_Lessons/` directory documents my learning process, while the `03_Analysis/` directory contains the cleaned analyses using those methods.

 The interpretations of the graphs in this README are based on my own observations and on work I had previously written about SETD2 and KIRC.

-I also used AI to help me organize the repository, improve some of the English, debug and clean parts of the R code, and understand unfamiliar scientific terminology.
-I reviewed the results and interpretations and referred back to the original data and scientific sources.
+I also used AI as a learning and debugging aid.
+It helped me organize the repository, improve some of the English, identify and correct coding problems, and understand unfamiliar scientific terminology.
+I reviewed the suggestions, checked the analysis outputs myself, and referred back to the original data and scientific sources.

 ## Connection to Computational Biology